 Summary

-To get the path to the current workbook without workbook name, you can use a formula based on the CELL function, together with the LEFT function and FIND function.
+To get the path to the current workbook without the workbook name, you can use a formula based on the CELL function and the TEXTBEFORE function.
 In the example shown, the formula in E5 is:

 The result is a path without the filename like this: "C:\path\".